ImperialCollegeLondon/MSE404-MM/docs/labs/lab10/readme.md

 can vary from k-point to k-point**.
 Remembering that DFT is a gound state theory , a rapidly varying occupation number will makes it more difficult to converge.

+### Tackling Discontinuities

-Generally, there are two things that we typically do:
+Generally, there are two things that we typically do for metals:

 1. Use a denser k-point grid than you would need for a semiconductor or insulator.
 This is to help sampling the rapid change in the Fermi surface at different k-points.

-2. Use some smearing scheme.
+2. Use some smearing scheme for the calculation of occupation number of bands at each k-point.
 This is in relation to the smearing used in the calculation of the [:link: density of states](#density-of-states).
 The difference is that here the occupation is also smeared (i.e., can no longer be intergers of 0 and 1).

     To determine the occupation number at each SCF step, we first need to obtain the Fermi energy of the system.
 This is usually achieved by using the finite temperature Fermi-Dirac distrubtion and a smeared DOS by:
     $$
     N_e = \int_{-\infty}^{E_F} \mathrm{DOS}(\varepsilon) f_T(E) dE
     $$
     where $N_e$ is the number of electrons in the system and $f$ represents the Fermi-Dirac distribution function at temperature $T$.
-As we already know, the Fermi-Dirac function at 0K is a step function which would spoil the convergence of metals (again, due to discontinuities).
+As we already know, the Fermi-Dirac function at 0K is a step function which would spoil the convergence of metals (due to discontinuities).
 Here, we simply raise the temperature to a small number (using the tag `degauss` for `pw.x`) so that the Fermi-Dirac function is smeared out and the convergence can be achieved more easily.
 It is worth noting that other smearing methods such as gaussian smearing can also be used.
-Once the Fermi energy is found, the occupation function is determined and the occupation number at each k-point and band $n$ can be easily calculated:
+Once the Fermi energy is found, the occupation function is determined and the occupation number at each k-point and band
+    $n$ can be easily calculated:
     $$
     f_{n\mathbf{k}} = f_T(\varepsilon_{n\mathbf{k}} - E_F).
     $$